 Our information technology infrastructure includes hosting services provided by third parties.
-While we believe these third parties are secure, high-performing organizations with customary certifications, they could suffer business interruption which in term could impact our operations negatively.
+While we believe these third parties are high-performing organizations with secure platforms and customary certifications, they could suffer a security breach or business interruption which in turn could impact our operations negatively.
 In addition, changes in pricing terms charged by our technology vendors may adversely affect our financial performance.